francois-thievon/DevOps/README.md

 docker-compose build to build images docker compose -d up to start containers in detached mode

 1-8 Document your docker-compose file.
 See the document docker compose on the repository

+1-9 Document your publication commands and published images in dockerhub.
+Done

+1-10 Why do we put our images into an online repo?
+So that we can pull them on our server with a simple internet connexion

 The link for the docker images on docker hub :
 https://hub.docker.com/u/francoisthievon